Wednesday Morning 3am

 - Bill Lee – acoustic bass

-And since the Beatles were dominating the music of 1964, the album [they'd had five #1 songs that year], the album had no commercial success.
+And since the Beatles were dominating the music of 1964 [the Beatles had had five #1 songs that year], the album had no commercial success.
 Paul Simon went to England to pursue a solo career.
 Art Garfunkel returned to Columbia to pursue his studies.

 Tom Wilson did it

-Until.
 Until Tom Wilson.
 Tom Wilson was one of Columbia Records main producers.
-He was involved with Bob Dylan and by 1965 Bob wasn't working on Maggie's farm no more.
-Wilson gathered the musicians Dylan used on "Like a Rolling Stone" and used them to re-do "Sounds of Silence."
+He'd produced Dylan's break-out electric album, Bringing' It All Back Home.
+Bob wasn't working on Maggie's farm no more.
+Wilson gathered a few electric musicians and overdubbed "Sounds of Silence."
 That version is the version we are mainly familiar with.
 The electric version.
 The version with drums.
 The song, as we already know, became a huge hit.
 One of the biggest songs in the American songbook and is included in the National Recording Registry in the Library of Congress.

 Wednesday Morning 3am